johanahuertas/execai-capstone/README.md

 3. The intent parser analyzes the request and extracts structured data.
 4. The orchestrator determines the required action.
 5. The availability module checks for conflicts when scheduling.
-6. The appropriate integration (Calendar or Gmail) executes the action.
+6. The draft generator or integration layer performs the required action.
 7. The result is returned to the frontend and displayed to the user.

 ------------------------------------------------------------------------

 ## Agent Decision Flow

 The assistant uses a decision flow that routes requests depending on the detected intent.
 This ensures that each user request is handled by the appropriate workflow.

 ![ExecAI Decision Flow](docs/execai_decision_flow.png)

 The decision flow includes:

-- Calendar actions (list events, create events)
+- Calendar actions such as listing events, creating events, and finding availability
-- Email actions (read email, draft email, reply)
+- Email actions such as listing emails, reading messages, drafting emails, and replying
 - Combined workflows such as replying to an email and scheduling a meeting
 - Combined workflows such as drafting an email and creating a meeting
+- Draft revision flows for follow-up editing
 - Fallback responses when the intent cannot be determined

 ------------------------------------------------------------------------